Astratrainer/petnet-/clgxpdetp000209kyh6272nqh.md

 {% endblock content %}
 ```

-After this we can view the image in the front-end as shown below:
+After this, we can view the image in the front end as shown below:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682513690563/c92bab4a-db08-48a5-82de-835bf10babc4.png align="center")

-After submitting the image from the back-end we can view the image in the front end as shown below:
+After submitting the image from the back end we can view the image in the front end as shown below:

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1682513753554/b0ddc0db-70f1-4ff2-89ee-b70f0865bc20.png align="center")